adeep/bitwarden_reddit/backups.md

 *AAAREADME.txt* -- At a level higher than any single backup, you need a file that has more information about the backup itself.
 You want to explain how this is a VeraCrypt backup and include installers for the app (like VeraCrypt).
 The AAAREADME has no secrets in it.
 It is a 4-1-1 for the contents of the backup.
-In particular, if you keep backups for multiple family members, this might be

 *VeraCrypt* (or equivalent) -- if you use VeraCrypt, 7zip, or another archive app, you should have a top-level unencrypted set of installers that will allow you or someone else to use the archival software to unpack the archive.